Converting a Microsoft Access MDB file to SQLite

 each one to a CSV file, write the import commands to a file, and then

 have SQLite read those commands.
-A bash
+A bash script that demonstrates

 this is: